 - What are your career aspirations and why?

 Recipients of the Summer Program fellowship will be selected based on careful review of application materials provided.
-All fellowship applicants are notified of the firm’s decision by March 10.
-Payment of the fellowship award is made in accordance with the Taft diversity and inclusion fellowship program guidelines.
+All fellowship applicants will be notified of the firm’s decision by March 15.
+Payment of the fellowship awards will be made in accordance with the Taft Diversity and Inclusion Fellowship program guidelines.

 Purpose of Diversity and Inclusion Fellowship

 At Taft, we are committed to creating an inclusive culture of individuals from diverse backgrounds.
-This commitment allows us to fulfill our primary mission — serving our clients to the highest standards of professional excellence.
-Additionally, a diverse and inclusive culture benefits our professionals by fostering teamwork and opportunities for professional growth and personal satisfaction.
+This commitment allows us to fulfill our primary mission-serving our clients to the highest standards of professional excellence.
+Additionally, a diverse and inclusive culture benefits our professionals as well: it fosters teamwork and opportunities for professional growth and personal satisfaction.

-Also, Taft’s pipeline programs help us meet our responsibility and our commitment to being active in the communities where we live and work.
-We understand that we have an obligation to help develop a diverse group of leaders, both at Taft and in the world at large.
+Also, Taft’s pipeline programs help us meet our responsibility and our commitment to be active in the communities where we live and work.
+We understand that we have an obligation to help develop a diverse group of leaders, both at Taft, and in the world at large.

 If you have questions or need further information, please contact: